 Make sure that it covers the mouth and nose, as this is where the virus can enter and exit the body.
 While wearing the mask, do not touch the front of the mask and adjust the mask using the straps.
 Do not touch the front of the mask before, while, or after wearing a mask.

-Social and physical distancing refers to the practice of maintaining a 1- to 2-meter (6 feet) distance between yourself and other people outside of your home.
-If a person becomes sick at home, anyone living with them must also keep 1 to 2 meters away at all times.
+Social and physical distancing refers to the practice of maintaining a 2 meter (6 feet) distance between yourself and other people outside of your home.
+If a person becomes sick at home, anyone living with them should also keep a distance from them at all times.

 Using a face mask does not negate the need for social or physical distancing.

-Regular hand washing is a key preventative measure in COVID-19.
+Regular and thorough hand washing is a key preventative measure in COVID-19.
 If there is no soap or water available, use an alcohol-based hand sanitizer or rub that contains at least 60 percent alcohol.

-Wash hands in soap and water for 20 to 30 seconds, and use hand rub for 30 to 60 seconds until they feel dry.
+Hands should be washed in soap and water for 20 to 30 seconds and hand sanitizer should be used for 30 to 60 seconds until hands feel dry.

-Avoid touching the nose, mouth, and eyes if you have not washed your hands.
+You should avoid touching the nose, mouth, or eyes if you have not washed your hands.